osui-rs/docs/docs/references/css.md

         // Style by state

-        "my_btn": clicked { // When the element state is clicked
+        "my_btn": "clicked" { // When the element state is clicked
             color: Blue,
         }
     }